chainluber/hugo-product-launch-kickstart/content/_index.md

 ***

 Have we caught your attention?
 We appreciate your feedback at this early stage of our product.
-Do not hesitate to contact us.
-In fact, if you're interested, we'd love to send you an early-release of the prototype we built so you can see for yourself how well Chain Luber performs.
+In fact, if you're interested, we'd love to send one out to you today!

 {{< contact_form id="contact-form" placeholder_name="Name" placeholder_email="Email Address" placeholder_message="Message" button_label="Send ✉️">}}